What is the collarbone (clavicle)?

 Many broken collarbones heal on their own.
 If you don't need surgery, you will use a sling to keep your arm and shoulder from moving while the bone heals.
 You will probably use the sling for at least 3 to 4 weeks.
 Sometimes a figure-8 strap is used instead of a sling.

 You can begin simple exercises immediately and move on to strengthening exercises when they don't cause pain.
-Ask your doctor when it is safe to begin to exercise.
+Ask your doctor when it is safe to begin to exercise or play sports.
 If you start too soon, the broken collarbone may not heal well.
-If you are active, do not play sports or other activities until you can move your shoulder easily and it feels strong.

 To help relieve pain, try acetaminophen or a nonsteroidal anti-inflammatory drug, such as ibuprofen or naproxen.
 Be safe with medicines.
 Read and follow all instructions on the label.